-MAYORS CHALLENGE - MID DISTANCE PURSUIT RACE
+MAYORS CHALLENGE -PURSUIT RACE

 This race is a weekend event that is open to participants from other clubs.
 This is a "pursuit" race with boats starting at staggered times based on PHRF ratings.
 Technically, all boats should finish at the same time.
 There is a single combined fleet and spinnakers are allowed.
 Boat crew is not limited.
-The race is typically 20-30 miles depending on weather.